ouentai/ouen-vue-modal/README.md

     VModal as MRoot ,
     VModalBox as MBox ,
     VModalPosition as MPos ,
-    VSimpleModalBox as SBox ,
+    VSModalBox as SBox ,
-    VSimpleModalPosition as SPos ,
+    VSModalPosition as SPos ,
   } from 'vue-ouen-modal';

   export default {